-Dealing with new layoffs in the steel and auto industry and a record trade deficit of 70 billion euros in 2011, Hollande is working with unions to find ways to increase flexibility in a labor system that makes it hard for firms to hire and fire workers quickly to adjust to changing business cycles.
+Grappling with new layoffs in the steel and auto industry, Hollande is working with unions to find ways to increase flexibility in a labour system that makes it hard for firms to hire and fire quickly to adjust to changing business cycles.

-Yet his reluctance to take the kind of radical action that Gallois, ex-chief of aerospace group EADS, may advocate means Monday's report risks ending up stuck on a shelf alongside a similar review ordered by Sarkozy when he took office in 2008.
+His resistance to the kind of measures advocated by Gallois, ex-chief of aerospace group EADS, means Monday's report risks ending up stuck on a shelf alongside a similar review ordered by Sarkozy when he took office in 2008.

-That report, by economist Jacques Attali, also called for an overhaul of labor laws and cuts to employers' social charges.
+That report, by economist Jacques Attali, also called for an overhaul of labour laws and cuts to employers' social charges.